The Science of Consciousness

 3. Sensory experience (I can see my dog)

 They have a lot of information about each of these aspects but not on how they work together.
+Nor how the inner nature of consciousness is created by the material of the brain.
 In other words, the science of consciousness from the outside is incomplete.

 The science of consciousness from the inside